PunchThrough/bean-docs/src/getting-started/tech-specs.md

 Arduino sketches run on the ATmega328p microcontroller.
 This is the same part that is common to most original Arduinos and provides the most compatibility with example code.

 The Bean uses the ATmega328p.
-Each board has a slightly different configuration.
 Here is what the Bean has:

 * 8-bit CPU
 * 32KB Flash memory